-The 1st ODI of the South Africa Tour of England 2025 kicks off on September 2, marking the start of an exciting series that features three ODIs and three T20Is between the England and South Africa national cricket teams.
+The South Africa Tour of England 2025 begins on September 2 with the 1st ODI which will take place at the first ODI on September 2nd, marking the opening of a promising series that consists of three ODIs and three T20Is matches between the England and South Africa at the England – South Africa Schedule.

-Fans in India can watch all the action live via the FanCode digital platform, while television coverage will be available on the Sony Sports Network.
-In the UK, matches will be broadcast on Sky Sports, while SuperSport will bring the coverage to audiences in South Africa.
-New Zealand viewers can watch through Sky Sports NZ, and cricket fans in the USA can tune in via Willow TV.
+In India, Fans can live stream all the action on FanCode's digital platform and Sony Sports Network will offer television coverage.
+In the UK the matches will be shown on Sky Sports and in South Africa on SuperSport.
+New Zealand viewers can watch on Sky Sports NZ, and cricket fans in the USA can watch on Willow TV.

 Both teams have named strong squads for this high-profile series.